Overview

 Our version of morning report occurs 3x weekly.
 The main emphases of these conferences are clinical signs interpretation, differential diagnosis, and management.
 Cases include attempts to “stump our Master”, during which we present cases to our emeritus program director and learn as he works through his diagnostic reasoning; classic morning report discussions about work-up and management of a new admission; and cases encountered primarily in the outpatient setting in which we role play difficult conversations in a safe environment.

-Simulation curriculum
+Simulation Curriculum

 Visits to the sim center take place during the ambulatory block, or during teaching rounds.
 The environment provides an excellent opportunity for our junior learners to practice basic skills, and for our more senior learners to practice more advanced skills, as well as, to practice providing feedback and education to our junior learners, all while being directly supervised by our faculty.
-We are developing our POCUS curriculum, led by one of our POCUS fellowship-trained ED physicians and our radiologists.

 Board Review

-This is an optional conference led by our emeritus program director.
+This is an optional conference led by our Emeritus Program Director.
 This MKSAP reading and question session is an excellent resource for ABIM exam preparation.
 These conferences are held daily at 7am.

-In addition, each spring, we host the Cleveland Clinic Florida Board Review Course, currently in its 15th year.
+In addition, each spring, we host the Cleveland Clinic in Florida Board Review Course, currently in its 15th year.
 This is a 5-day comprehensive review course.
 Our 3rd year residents are required to attend.

 Other Conferences